Marquinhos: Paris Saint-Germain

-2013–14: Transfer and debut season
+2013–14 season

-On 19 July 2013, Marquinhos signed a five-year deal with French side Paris Saint-Germain for a fee of €31.4 million.
+On 19 July 2013, Marquinhos signed a five-year deal with French side Paris Saint-Germain for a fee of €31.45 million.
 According to BBC Sport, this was then the highest transfer fee for a teenager, although Sky Sports report it as then the fifth-highest such transfer, and France's Le 10 Sport record it as the third-highest.
 French news channel BFM TV described the transfer as the fifth most expensive of all time for a defender, after those of Rio Ferdinand, Thiago Silva, Lilian Thuram and Dani Alves.
 Marquinhos' transfer was threatened by anomalies in his medical exam, and he missed the team's pre-season visit to Sweden.
 His mother said that he had caught a virus, with PSG denying claims circulated by Le Parisien that he had hepatitis.

 On his official debut for the club on 17 September, Marquinhos scored his first professional goal to confirm a 4–1 win against Olympiacos at the Karaiskakis Stadium in the group stage of the 2013–14 UEFA Champions League.
 Five days later, Marquinhos made his Ligue 1 debut as a starter in a 1–1 draw against Monaco.
 His first league goal for the club came on 28 September, the first in a 2–0 win over Toulouse.
 On 2 October, he scored the second goal in a 3–0 Champions League group victory against Benfica.
 Marquinhos, who was playing due to injury to Thiago Silva, expressed surprise at his goalscoring form at the start of his PSG career.
 Marquinhos scored the last goal of PSG's 6–1 aggregate win over Bayer Leverkusen in the last 16 of the Champions League on 12 March 2014, and was an unused substitute as they won the Coupe de la Ligue final against Lyon on 19 April.
 On 10 May, he scored the opening goal of a 3–1 win over Lille, which put by-then league champions PSG to a record league points tally of 86 with a game left to play.